nathan-vdp/loginpage-projects/README.md

 ## Styling
 The page uses Tailwind CSS for styling, which is loaded from a CDN.
 It applies styles such as background images, text formatting, input field styling, and button styling to create an appealing and functional login interface.

-## Usage
+## Preview
 To see how this login page looks: